 Like with most other smartphones, your battery won’t last long unless you enable Battery Saver

 mode (BS).
 This is virtually a must-do if you don’t carry a power supply on you.
 In my opinion, BS is a serious thing and should be addressed seriously.
 In WP8, BS drastically turns off non-essential functions; perhaps a bit too many.
 The good news is that you can add exceptions to BS mode for any app you want.
-The bad news is that WP8’s Viber and Whatsapp don’t like BS.
+The bad news is that WP8’s Viber and Whatsapp versions don’t like BS.
 I don’t know whose fault this is–and I don’t care.
 The only thing I need to know is: in WP8, messaging apps force you waste power.
-Viber and Whatsapp never get to know they’re in the exceptions list (i.e. they never know they’re allowed to fully run in the background) and behave accordingly; so you won’t get notified of incomming messages.
-But you know, life is worthless without Viber or Whatsapp, therefore you can’t switch on BS, which is practically as if WP8 had no battery saving mode.
-Besides, to make it more annoying, when in BS mode Whatsapp stupidly pops up not one, but two messages every time you check the app
+Viber and Whatsapp never get to know they’re in the exceptions list (i.e. they never know they’re allowed to fully run in the background), and therefore behave accordingly: you won’t get notified of incomming messages.
+But you know, life is worthless without Viber or Whatsapp, therefore you can’t switch on BS, which, in practical terms, is as if WP8 had no BS mode at all.
+And to make it more annoying, when in BS mode Whatsapp stupidly pops up not one, but two messages every time you check the app

 , for reminding you about BS turned on.